The April 2016 drills (daytime & nighttime) will be for Drill Zones 5 and 7 combined on April 21, 2016 at 11:15 am and 7:30 pm.

 We will perform drills (requiring evacuations) per drill zones instead of campuswide.
 The following schedule represents the month of emergency drills for the drill zones to be evacuated jointly:

-The drills will rotate from a Monday/Wednesday schedule during this third year of drills to a Tuesday/Thursday schedule the following year so that both schedules participate in drills every other year.
+The drills will be on a Tuesday/Thursday schedule during this fourth cycle of drills (i.e. November 2015 through October 2016) and will rotate to a Monday/Wednesday schedule the following cycle of drills so that both schedules participate in drills every other year.
 We will have two drills per drill month with one held during day classes and one held during evening classes.
 Notice of the date and times for each month’s drills will be given the month prior to the drill with the exception of one area per semester which will be given advance notice of only the week of the planned drills.
 NOTE: We will NOT conduct drills during the 8th or 16th week of instruction in either semester.
 If the evacuation alarms sound and/or strobes activate during those weeks, it is NOT a drill.
 All evacuation alarms should be reacted to as if they are for a true emergency requiring evacuation.

 The Palmdale Center and the Fox Field Site will also have building evacuation drills.
 Logistics and assignments will be different from the Lancaster campus.
 (Additionally, all 3 locations will have yearly Active Shooter Drills that are not to be confused with our Emergency Evacuation Drills.
 The Active Shooter Drills are conducted site-wide rather than by Drill Zone and have, so far, required shelter-in-place activities rather than evacuations.)